esplo/docker-local-ssl-termination-proxy/README.md

 # Docker Local SSL Termination Proxy

-A simple SSL Termination Proxy for localhost.
+A simple SSL Termination Proxy for accessing https://localhost.

-This proxy is easy to use (1 command to launch) and nothing is installed in your local machine (thanks for docker).
+This proxy is easy to use (1 command to launch) and nothing is installed on your local machine thanks to Docker.

 ## Requirement